ethankhamis/ethankhamis/README.md

 - Junior C++ Programmer
 - Solid Python Programming Knowledge

+Looking for projects to work on to build my programming knowledge

 <!---
 ethankhamis/ethankhamis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.